LukeShortCloud/simpler_things_rpg/simpler_things.md

 * -20 = They will get a permanent disability (determined by the GM) and loose at least one Trait point.
 * -30 = They die.

-Healing requires the use of a Medical Kit.
-It works similar to Weapons.
-The base difficulty is `2d6` and can be adjusted by the GM.
-A successful Healing action will restore `PASSES x d4` health.
-A failed Health action will taken away `PASSES x d4` health.
-Healing includes repairing armor which should be treated as additional health.
-Armor only gets destroyed if a player reaches -10 health.

-- Passes or Failures = (`HEALING_SKILL x d6`) - `2d6`
-- Health restored = `PASSES x d4`
-- Health lost = `FAILURES x d4`

 ## Dice

 These are the different types of dice used for Simpler Things.